New to Kendo UI for jQuery? Download free 30-day trial

 The new rendering provides developers with the ability to change a particular styling option of a component.
 This helps to avoid the need of manually overriding the CSS styles of a component.

 One of the main reasons behind these changes is the feedback provided by the customers.
-Many of the users of Kendo UI express that currently the themes are difficult to customize and take more effort than they should.
+It shows that currently the themes are difficult to customize and require more effort.

 The emergence of design languages over the past few years is also an important factor.
-Many of our customers prefer to customize the default themes to better suit their business requirements, instead of using them straight out-of-the-box.
+Customers prefer to customize the default themes to fit their business requirements, instead of using them straight out-of-the-box.

 Styling Options

 The styling options under the hood represent a set of CSS classes applied in the rendering to change the appearance of a component.
-Each different component may or may not support a particular option.
-For example a textarea element can have a configurable overflow, however this option doesn't make sense in the context of a button element.
+Each individual component supports different options.
+For example, a textarea element can have a configurable overflow, however, this option doesn't make sense in the context of a button element.

 Check the Appearance documentation articles in the Updated Components section to learn about the available styling options for each component.

-The new rendering implementations also enable you to globally change the default styling options of the widgets.
+The new rendering implementations also enable you to globally change the default styling options of the components.

-The following example showcases how to overwrite the default size of the Button widget.
-Note that if the code is placed at the root of the project right after the kendo.all.min.js script, all Kendo UI Button widgets will have a large size by default.
-If the code is placed at the beginning of a particular page, all Kendo UI Button widgets on that page will have a large size by default.
+The following example showcases how to overwrite the default size of the Button component.
+Note that if the code is placed at the root of the project right after the kendo.all.min.js script, all Kendo UI Button components will have a large size by default.
+If the code is placed at the beginning of a particular page, all Kendo UI Button components on that page will have a large size by default.

 <script>